ethereum/ethereum-org-website/src/content/contributing/translation-program/index.md

 - [Linguee](https://www.linguee.com/)
   _– Search engine for translations and dictionary that enables searching by word or phrase_
 - [Proz term search](https://www.proz.com/search/)
-  _– Database of translation dictionaries and glossaries for technical and other specialized terms_
+  _– Database of translation dictionaries and glossaries for specialized terms_
 - [Eurotermbank](https://www.eurotermbank.com/)
   _– Collections of European terminology in 42 languages_